A web app that works as a read-only user interface for online spreadsheets.

 The app accesses the sheet through the APIs, interprets each row as an item of a list, and finally showcases it with a user-friendly interface.

-This is a personal open source project, we are currently a team of two.
+This is a personal open source project, we are currently a team of two: me and a software engineer.

 I’m taking care of the whole product design and product discovery.
 I’m also defining the roadmap and managing the backlog.